getzola/zola/docs/content/themes/abridge/index.md

 - `COPY-TO-ROOT-SASS/abridge.scss` overrides to customize Abridge variables.
 - `netlify.toml` settings to deploy your repo with netlfiy.
 - `package_abridge.js` node script to: update cache files list in PWA, minify js, bundle js
-- `package.json` to switch between nosearch, elasticlunr, tinysearch, stork.
+- `package.json` to facilitate use of package_abridge.js

 Uncomment the theme line in your project's root config.toml: